bon-ami/ezcomm/README.md

 ### WEB builds

-[Fyne declares to support web builds](https://docs.fyne.io/started/webapp), which I have not verified yet.
+Though it does not function, it can also run in a browser with `fyne serve` or `fyne package -os web`.
+Details are in [Fyne declares to support web builds](https://docs.fyne.io/started/webapp).

 ## Issues, Security & Tests